Oklahoma State Highway 6

 State Highway 6, abbreviated SH-6 or OK-6, is a state highway in Oklahoma.
-It runs in a 121.8 mi crescent through the southwestern part of the state, running from the Texas state line north of Quanah, Texas, to SH-152 in the unincorporated town of Sweetwater.
+It runs in a 121.8 mi crescent through the southwestern part of the state, running from the Texas state line north of Quanah, Texas, to SH-152 in the town of Sweetwater.
 There are no letter-suffixed spur branching from SH-6.

 SH-6 was added to the state highway system in 1954.
 The highway was later extended from its original extent; westward from Elk City in 1957 and southward to Texas in 1975.

 Route description

 After crossing the Red River, State Highway 6 leaves Texas, becomes SH-6 and continues headed northeast, passing through the small Jackson County towns of Eldorado and Olustee.
 Highway 6 meets US-62 five miles (8 km) west of Altus.
 SH-6 makes a right turn at this point to overlap US-62 into Altus.

 In Altus, SH-6 takes a turn to the north to overlap US-283.
 North of Blair, US-283 heads due north while SH-6 turns toward the northwest.
 SH-6 crosses US-283 once more before the state highway continues to the north toward Granite, where it meets SH-9.

 North of Granite, SH-6 runs along the Beckham–Washita county line until sharing a 4-mile (6.4 km) concurrency with SH-55, moving into Beckham County.
 After splitting away from SH-55, it meets SH-152 for the first time (it will meet SH-152 at its northern end.)

 SH-6 continues north to have an interchange with Interstate 40 in Elk City.
 It overlaps Business Loop I-40 for four miles (6.4 km) on the north side of the city.
 At this point the north–south highway curves to the west.
 It crosses US-283 (again), and then ends at SH-152 in Sweetwater.